Smartphone roaming: Your guide to using your phone abroad

 - Vodafone: Applying the cap to the whole of Europe, not just the EU. £100 cap elsewhere.

-- Three, BT, Orange and Virgin: Applying the cap to EU countries only.
+- Three, BT, EE, T-Mobile, Orange and Virgin: Applying the cap to EU countries only.

 Be very careful to check which country you're going to before you decide, as not every European country may be in the Europe 'zone' for all providers, or covered by EU law.
 Also, some providers will have better deals for countries where they have special partnerships with a local provider.

-Additional measures have been announced to further reduce costs in 2014, and ultimately scrape roaming charges by 2016.
+Additional measures have been announced to further reduce costs in 2014, and ultimately scrap roaming charges by 2016.